centrifuge/documentation/README.md

 This is a Gatsby site.

 The develop branch is continuously deployed to a preview site.
-[View dev site](http://develop.developer.centrifuge.io/)

-The develop branch is merged to production weekly (unless we need to do a release sooner than that).

-The master branch is continuously deployed to production.)
+[View dev site](http://develop.centrifuge.io/) The main branch is continuously deployed to production.

 ## About